surniaulula/wpsso/readme.txt

 		* `WpssoUtil::get_modified_filter_value()`
 		* `WpssoUtil::__save_current_filter_value()`
 		* `WpssoUtil::__restore_current_filter_value()`
-	* Refactored the following classes to import only social metadata if the SEO plugin is active (and import all metadata if inactive):
+	* Refactored the following classes to import only social metadata if the SEO plugin is active and import all metadata if inactive (Premium edition):
 		* `WpssoProUtilAbstractSeoMeta`
 		* `WpssoProUtilAioseopMeta`
 		* `WpssoProUtilRankmathMeta`